Share your favorite software for graduate engineering productivity

 - Productivity, reading or other useful apps/software (ex.
 Trello, OmniFocus, Wunderlist, Toggl, LiquidText, GoodNotes, pdf readers)

-We invite you to fill out the following form to indicate your interest in demonstrating apps/software for the graduate UVA Engineering community:
+We invite you to indicate your interest in demonstrating apps/software for the graduate UVA Engineering community:

-We are looking for hosts/presenters for our upcoming and future showcases and workshops to be held in the Fall and Spring (further details below).
+We are looking for hosts/presenters for our upcoming and future showcases and workshops (further details below).

-We are currently planning our next showcase (Writing Management Tools Showcase) for Thursday Sept.
-19, 1-2pm, on Writing, Figures, and Reference Management Software.
-If you have found software that works well for keeping track of your sources or facilitating your engineering/research writing, please consider sharing your expertise by serving as a station manager at the Writing Management Tools Showcase.
+We are currently planning our next showcase (Writing & Reference Management Tools Showcase) for Friday, June 10, on Writing and Reference Management Software.
+If you have found software that works well for keeping track of your sources or facilitating your engineering/research writing, please consider sharing your expertise by presenting at this showcase

 Workshops are usually interactive and guide attendees through the use of specific apps or software often around a specific goal (ex.
 Intro to Scrivener, Using captioning in Word, Editing graphs in illustrator, etc.).
 One or more presenters plan and lead the workshop.
 Presenters are encouraged to include online resources that attendees can reference on their own after the workshop.